-The Fund may not invest more than 10 per cent of its Net Asset Value in units or shares of other collective investment schemes within the meaning of Regulation 68(1)(e) of the UCITS Regulations.
+The Fund may invest up to 10% of its Net Asset Value in units or shares of other UCITS or other collective investment schemes within the meaning of Regulation 68(1)(e) of the UCITS Regulations.
+Any such investments in collective investment schemes will be made to gain exposure to the investments contemplated in these investment policies.